-Maximum and minimum trench widths shall be in accordance with the dimensions shown on the Standard Details.
+Maximum and minimum trench widths shall be in accordance with the dimensions shown on Standard Water Detail #12 and Standard Sewer Detail #11.

-In all cases, trenches must be of sufficient width to permit proper joining of the pipe and backfilling of material along the sides of the pipe.
+In all cases, trenches must be of sufficient width to permit proper joining of the pipe and backfilling and proper compaction of material along the sides of the pipe.
 Trench width at the surface of the ground shall be kept to the minimum amount necessary for proper installation of the work in a safe manner.